 This recipe for pear crisp is big on fruit filling and perfectly complemented by the crunchy oat and brown sugar topping.
-It’s the perfect crisp recipe to devour this fall.
+It’s the perfect crisp recipe to devour anytime.

 Pear crisps are such a popular fall dessert and they’re perfect for beginner bakers.
 In fact, this easy crisp recipe only takes 20 minutes to prep.
 This particular recipe for pear crisp is all about the fruit filling, with just the right touch of crumbly brown sugar oat topping to set it off.
 Thanks to the warm and cinnamon-spiced pears, this crisp isn’t overly sweet, but just right.
 I highly recommend serving your classic pear crisp with a drizzle of caramel sauce and a scoop of vanilla ice cream to ultimately make the perfect dessert.